GREG GUNDERSON, PH.D.

 Michelle Myers, Ed.D.

 Michelle (Shellie) Myers, Ed.D., was appointed interim provost of Park University in May 2017.
 She had served as dean of the University’s College of Education and Health Professions since joining Park in July 2010.

 Prior to joining Park, Myers served administrative stints as associate dean, assistant dean and acting assistant dean in the Division of Education at Queens College, the City University of New York, as well as interim associate dean of the College of Education and Human Services at the University of Central Missouri.
 In addition, she served as an assistant professor, then associate professor at UCM, and as assistant professor at Southeast Missouri State University.
 During her time at QC-CUNY, Myers served as coordinator of the National Council for the Accreditation of Teacher Education.
 Myers earned her Doctor of Education degree in curriculum and pedagogy, and her Master of Education degree in teaching physical education, from the University of Arkansas.
 She received her bachelor’s degree in psychology from Western Kentucky University.

 Vice President and Chief Operating Officer

-Shane Smeed was appointed vice president of enrollment and student services at Park University in September 2015.
-Smeed has nearly 20 years of experience in higher education, holding a variety of student-centric positions.
-In his role at Park, Smeed provides strategic and operational leadership to a department that includes the deans and directors of marketing, enrollment, student financial services, international student admissions and services, student services, campus center operations and athletics.
+Shane B. Smeed was appointed vice president of enrollment and student services at Park University in September 2015.
+Smeed has 20 years of experience in higher education, holding a variety of student-centric positions.
+In his role at Park, Smeed provides strategic and operational leadership to a department that includes the associate vice presidents, deans and directors of marketing, enrollment, student financial services, international student admissions and services, student affairs and services, campus center operations, strategic initiatives and athletics.

 Prior to joining Park University, Smeed served as vice president of admissions at Kaplan University, vice president and chief operating officer of Ottawa (Kan.)
 University, metro president for DeVry University’s Kansas City campuses and inventory planner for the Boeing Co. in its materials management division.